 Different Types of Imposter Syndrome

-There are several different types of imposter syndrome.
+There are several different types of imposter syndrome that help shape its overarching definition.
 Dr. Valerie Young, an expert on imposter syndrome, categorized this condition by subtype.
 Each subtype is defined by a unique type of individual that falls under the umbrella of imposter syndrome.
 Most people who struggle with this syndrome fall into one or a mix of these subtypes.
 Imposter syndrome examples include: